-How to List Contract Work on LinkedIn
+How to List Freelance and Contract Work on LinkedIn

 In this post we’ll walk-through how to list contract work on LinkedIn and ensure you get more opportunities from your LinkedIn profile with less effort.
 We even include a trick for featuring testimonials if you don’t have a lot of connections yet.
 So read on.
 Here’s how to list contract work on LinkedIn.